-It is well-known that piano education is taken quite seriously in Russia, which inevitably results in many Russian pianists considered to be the greatest pianists.
+It is well-known that piano education is taken quite seriously in Russia, which inevitably results in many Russian pianists being considered to be the greatest pianists.

 From Rachmaninoff to Evgeny Kissin, today we look at the most famous Russian pianists that have come to dominate the classical music scene both in both centuries.

 - 2 21st Century Russian Pianists

 20th Century Russian Pianists

 Grammy winner Richter was undoubtedly one of the most acclaimed pianists of the 20th century not only in Russia but also worldwide.
 He loved performing for the audience and toured Europe, China, and the U.S. throughout his career.